missfall/linux/README.md

 ##check_proc.sh
   check if a process is running if not then start the process

+## backup directory:
-## backup/:  Scripts to take linux server backup on remote server
+'''Scripts to take linux server backup on remote server'''

+## ticket_distributor.py:
-## ticket_distributor.py : script to distribute tickets/number randomly to multiple users
+'''script to distribute tickets/number randomly to multiple users'''